|Go to verse:|

 Jesus said there is one form of defaming against God that will never be forgiven, and he was referring to a specific defaming, not just speaking against God in general.
 Many people have at some time been angry at God due to the horrific circumstances of this fallen world, and many have spoken very harshly about God and/or to Him.
 In fact, it is safe to say that most people have even cursed at God, and yet when they ask for forgiveness, He forgives them.
 The same is true of other kinds of sin.
 Many people sin horribly against God but are later forgiven.
 But there is a defaming that will not be forgiven.

 What we learn from the scope of Scripture is that the defaming that cannot be forgiven is a person saying, and truly meaning in the depths of their heart, that Satan is the true God.
 The Bible reveals that the Devil can have “children,” that is, people who have a unique relationship with him that makes them different from other sinners whose sins can be forgiven.
 People who are children of the Devil have sinned in such a way that they are no longer redeemable, that is, they cannot be forgiven, and it is not possible for them to be saved.
 The world is full of sinful people, and some of those sinners do very horrible things.
-Nevertheless, in the spiritual world there is a difference between people who sin and can be forgiven, and people who cannot be forgiven because they have taken the Devil as their god and have become his “children” and are true enemies of righteousness.
+Nevertheless, in the spiritual world, there is a difference between people who sin and can be forgiven and people who cannot be forgiven because in their heart of hearts they have taken the Devil as their god and have become his “children” and are true enemies of righteousness.

 The Bible has much evidence of the “unforgivable sin,” which leads to the everlasting death of the individual who commits it.